 Scotiabank: Brand overview

 Scotiabank is a Canadian bank with Scottish roots.
-At first, it was the Bank of Nova Scotia, which involved transatlantic trade between three parts of the world: Europe, America, and Africa.
-Then he launched a branch system and began to develop new territories, right up to the Caribbean.
+At first, the Bank of Nova Scotia involved transatlantic trade between three parts of the world: Europe, America, and Africa.
+Then, he launched a branch system and began developing new territories up to the Caribbean.
 Having entered the international level, the financial institution moved to Ontario’s province and changed its name 75 years later to make it universal.
 This is how the global Scotiabank brand appeared, not tied to a specific geographic location.

-The bank, founded in 1832, acquired more than twenty companies and opened hundreds of representative offices abroad.
+The bank, founded in 1832, acquired over twenty companies and opened hundreds of representative offices abroad.
 It is present in the Dominican Republic, Jamaica, Mexico, and almost fifty other countries, where about 92 thousand employees work under the famous red and white Scotiabank emblem (as of 2020).
-Its services are focused on the international market, so the main graphic symbol is the globe.
+Its services focus on the international market, so the globe is the main graphic symbol.

 Meaning and History